 Emerging risks Related PRA ENERGY COSTS Customer proposition Gas and electricity prices have continued to rise rapidly through 2022 into People early 2023, with consumer prices due to increase again by 20% in April 2023.
 Energy costs continue to put immense pressures on households and Financial businesses.
 Whilst wholesale energy prices have now fallen from their Business resilience summer 2022 peaks there is a substantial lag before these feed through to consumers with the energy crisis expected to last until at least 2024.
 Commercial and third- party COST OF LIVING Customer proposition The UK remains in the grip of a cost-of-living crisis that is putting significant strain on household wallets.
 Low-income families have already been hit the People hardest by soaring energy bills and food prices and are the most likely to Financial have seen both their financial circumstances and their health deteriorate.
 Local cost pressures and supply challenges are not set to ease anytime soon with a lot of pressure still on the economy.
-Business resilience CYBER ATTACK Water quality and supply As businesses move their data and infrastructure to the cloud and increase Technology reliance on third-party software applications and service provides, they are significantly increasing the risk of cyber-attacks and breaches from third Financial parties.
+Business resilience CYBER ATTACK Water quality and supply As businesses move their data and infrastructure to the cloud and increase reliance on third-party software applications and service provides, they are Technology significantly increasing the risk of cyber-attacks and breaches from third Financial parties.
 Business resilience Commercial and third- party CYBER ATTACK ON CRITICAL NATIONAL INFRASTRUCTURE Technology The war in Ukraine and wider geopolitical tensions are shaping the Financial landscape, heightening the risk of a large-scale cyber-attack.
-The war has brought the existential threat of attacks on vital services such as water Business resilience supply systems, energy companies and transport networks into stark reality business resilience as Russian-affiliated groups set their sights on the CNI of Ukraine and its allies.
-EMPLOYEE WELLBEING Many employees are seeing their bills rising, real pay falling and their health People worsening.
-The year ahead will be marred by recession, the cost of living Financial crisis, labour strikes and the war in Ukraine.
+The war has Business resilience brought the existential threat of attacks on vital services such as water supply systems, energy companies and transport networks into stark reality Business resilience as Russian-affiliated groups set their sights on the CNI of Ukraine and its allies.
+EMPLOYEE WELLBEING People Many employees are seeing their bills rising, real pay falling and their health Financial worsening.
+The year ahead will be marred by recession, the cost of living crisis, labour strikes and the war in Ukraine.
 According to ONS there are over Business resilience 2.5 million workers out of the labour force due to long term sickness which will mean employers will continue to face challenges during 2023.
 The cost of living crisis may see employees not turning on the heating, ignoring health issues or being unable to afford to travel to medical appointments, this will ultimately impact their health.
 The threat to financial security will provoke direct feelings of anxiety and worsening mental health.
-DISRUPTIONS IN GLOBAL SUPPLY CHAINS Financial The recent macro-economic turmoil and the war in Ukraine has increased vulnerability, triggering shortages and prices increases in energy, food, and Business resilience certain raw materials.
-The conflict has added further pressures to supply Commercial and thirdchains already struggling with post pandemic disruption, such as shortages party in semiconductors, which have yet to fully recover.
-Disruption to supply chain operations are set to stay in 2023.